jkool702/forkrun/DOCS/BORN_LOCAL_NUMA.md

 **The Resolution:**
 If a user's workload strictly requires exactly *N* lines per batch (`-L` flag), `forkrun` automatically demotes the pipeline to the traditional UMA (Uniform Memory Access) architecture.
 While UMA mode still benefits from the ultra-fast C-ring and zero-copy `posix_spawnp` execution paths, it will incur the standard cross-socket memory migration tax inherent to all traditional shell parallelizers.

+**Run-length dependence of steal rate.** The 0.0–0.2% file-input cross-socket figure holds for meaningful run lengths (≥ a few hundred chunks).
+Micro-runs of ~50 chunks can show a single-steal 2.0% startup transient from initial load-balancing; this is expected and amortizes to <0.2% on longer streams.